NickIsOnYT/FPAS-KML/README.md

 # Google Earth FossWarn alert displayer.

-A lightweight Python application that harvests Common Alerting Protocol (CAP) data from `alerts.kde.org`, processes it into a localized memory cache, and streams custom KML files instantly to Google Earth Pro.
+A Python application that harvests Common Alerting Protocol (CAP) data from `alerts.kde.org`, processes it into a localized memory cache, and streams custom KML files instantly to Google Earth Pro.

 (Script made with Google Gemini)